Lufei-Yue/Personal-Website/content/project/imd/index.md

 # Summary.
 An optional shortened abstract.
 summary: This project aimed to investigate the relationship between socioeconomic deprivation and educational attainment across London.
 The central question was - Is there a measurable link between living in a deprived area and having lower educational qualifications, and what does this pattern look like geographically?

-tags:
+# tags:
-  - Master Project
+#   - Master Project
-  - Visualisation
+#   - Visualisation
-  - Python
+#   - Python

 # Display this page in the Featured widget?
-featured: true
+featured: false

 # Custom links (uncomment lines below)
 # links: